Whitbread: The Post-Lockdown Future Is Bleak

 Turning our attention to the Food and Beverage arm of Whitbread's business, it is largely a similar story - as COVID-19 has resulted in a complete shutdown of all pubs and restaurants in the UK.
 The Prime Minister recently declared that the earliest restaurants and pubs would begin to reopen would be July, which would mean zero revenues for a large portion of the summer in the very best case.
 It is likely that strict social distancing measures will be required to reduce the risk of transmission once pubs and restaurants reopen, and this will again cause footfall to suffer.

-Whitbread’s brands – namely Brewer’s Fayre, Beefeater and Table Table – all operate on a similar low-margin high-volume business model, and if social distancing rules are enforced these chains may be forced to operate at even slimmer profit margins.
-Increasing their prices may be the only option to offset the mandated fall in customers, but then it may push customers to lower-cost alternatives such as JD Wetherspoons (OTC:OTCPK:JDWPY) or to spend slightly more and visit a higher priced bar or restaurant.
+Whitbread's brands - namely Brewer's Fayre, Beefeater, and Table - all operate on a similar low-margin high-volume business model, and if social distancing rules are enforced, these chains may be forced to operate at even slimmer profit margins.
+Increasing their prices may be the only option to offset the mandated fall in customers, but then, it may push customers to lower-cost alternatives such as JD Wetherspoons (OTCPK:JDWPY) or to spend slightly more and visit a higher priced bar or restaurant.

 Closing Sentiment:

-Whitbread’s P/E ratio currently stands at 22.6x, which is slightly higher than the UK hospitality average of 20.6x – indicating that investors still have some growth expectation in the stock.
-This is potentially true over the long-term, provided demand for its accommodation and food and beverage streams returns to normal, which is likely to take time, and may result in weak earnings for several quarters to come.
+Whitbread's P/E ratio currently stands at 22.6x, which is slightly higher than the UK hospitality average of 20.6x - indicating that investors still have some growth expectation in the stock.
+This is potentially true over the long term, provided demand for its accommodation and food and beverage streams returns to normal, which is likely to take time, and may result in weak earnings for several quarters to come.

-Despite the significant fall in share price, I still believe that the downside risk has still not been fully priced in, as consumer and business confidence will take a significant amount of time to return – causing a sustained fall in demand for Premier Inn rooms.
+Despite the significant fall in share price, I still believe that the downside risk has still not been fully priced in, as consumer and business confidence will take a significant amount of time to return - causing a sustained fall in demand for Premier Inn rooms.
 There is also the possibility of mandatory social distancing measures in restaurants, which would result in lower footfall in their bar and restaurant business, and cut operating margins due to the high-volume business model they operate.
 As a result, I would offer a bearish short-to-medium term rating on the stock, assuming the UK hospitality sector is unable to 'snap back' quickly to its pre-COVID peak.
-Ultimately, investors should ensure to watch out for the speed at which the UK is able to recover from COVID-19 and the speed at which hotels, bars and restaurants begin to reopen and adjust their expectations of this stock accordingly.
+Ultimately, investors should ensure to watch out for the speed at which the UK is able to recover from COVID-19 and the speed at which hotels, bars, and restaurants begin to reopen and adjust their expectations of this stock accordingly.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.